gandoulf/enzo-resse/FOW/src/book/Tutorials/First_set_up.md

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/6_ResetCollisionScaleTo1.png)

-Box are cool but might be a bit limited, let's see how to do otherwise Add `FOW_CollisionEntity_CustomComponent` to the cylinder in the map.
+Boxes are cool but might be a bit limited, let's see how to do otherwise Add `FOW_CollisionEntity_CustomComponent` to the cylinder in the map.

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/7_AddCustomCollisionToWall.png)

 In the details panel, select the component and Add 8 vertices to the `CustomGeometryVertices` array.
-Position the vertices in top view such as they fit to the object, grid snapping might by annoying.
+Position the vertices in top view such as they fit to the object, grid snapping might be annoying.

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/8_AddVerticesToYourCustomCollider.png)

 You can hit the play button again and see that the cylinder collision is projected!

 ![FOWHandler update pipeline](../../assets/Tutorial/FirstSetUp/8.1_CollistionAreCasted.png)

-## Going furter
+## Going further

-If you are setting up the FOW for custom map you can change the size and position of the floor in BP_FOWHandler in the details panel.
+If you are setting up the FOW for a custom map you can change the size and position of the floor in BP_FOWHandler in the details panel.
 You can also add other floors to extend your game however you want. check the [](/book/Tutorials/)[Floor page](Floor_Verticality.md) for more information to set up the fog in your level.